 First, I sought out freelance designers but unfortunately, I soon realized that the really good ones were outside of my budget at a cost of around $300.
 Next I sought out professional resume design services but what I came across was mostly a bunch of corporate BS.
 Net?
 I spent hours researching this stuff and couldn’t find anything affordable and worth my money...

 And then it hit me: There’s a SaaS product for almost everything nowadays.
 Surely there had to be one for resume design - which led me to VisualCV.
-After finding it I immediately signed up for the service for free (you can too here).
+After finding it I immediately signed up for the free resume builder.
 Their basic templates are great, but their premium templates are even cooler, so I signed up for a paid subscription.

 In addition to getting the template I wanted, the team also formatted my first VisualCV resume for me (this is the one that got me the job).
 In addition to this, I also got access to resume viewing stats…